-- be a psychology major, - have earned an overall AND psychology grade point average greater than 3.5, - completed scholarly research which resulted in a conference presentation, - and achieved exemplary performance on an external content exam in psychology through the Educational Testing Service.
+- have earned an overall AND psychology grade point average greater than 3.5, - completed scholarly research which resulted in a conference presentation, - and achieved exemplary performance on an external content exam in psychology through the Educational Testing Service.

 Please contact the Psychology Department Chairperson for the specific details of earning Departmental Honors in Psychology.